Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        3. As a First Time Visitor , I want to be able to get a visual feel for the venue.
-        3. As a First Time Visitor , I want to be able to contact the organisation to find out more details and join.
+        4. As a First Time Visitor , I want to be able to contact the organisation to find out more details and join.

     -   #### Returning Visitor Goals